Using MySQL With WordPress

 If you receive a #1064 error, you’ll also see a symbol display that reads “ER_PARSE_ERROR”.
 This means you have a mistake in your syntax.
 This might be due to a typo, or the use of an outdated command.

 You should also receive a message with some helpful information, such as:

 %s near '%s' at line %d

 This will direct you to an approximate line in your query, which you can reference to locate and fix the syntax error.
 There are also some tools available online to help you find errors in particularly long queries.

 Finally, a #2003 error results when you can’t connect to the MySQL server.
 The error symbol will indicate a host connection issue:

 In other words, this error message lets you know that your network connection has been refused.
 Your first step in correcting the issue will be to determine whether a MySQL server is running.
 Next, you’ll want to make sure the network connection and ports you indicated are the same that you configured on the server.

 You can do this through your phpMyAdmin panel, by going to Status > Monitor and viewing the activity on your server for issues.
 If your server is not running, you’ll need to go through the steps for restarting it as well.

 While not everyone will be spending time with their site’s MySQL server regularly, it’s useful to understand where to go for help if you encounter an error.
 That’s why it helps to know where to find the best advice and developer resources online.

-To help you keep your site running smoothly at all times, we offer a variety of hosting solutions and tools.
+To help you keep your site running smoothly at all times, we offer a variety of plans and WordPress hosting solutions and tools.
 This includes the WP Engine Error Log, which helps you provide your visitors with the best digital experience possible!